 Classes of Units A Income and A Accumulation S Income and S Accumulation Z Income and Z Accumulation Valuation Point 12:00 p.m.
-Dealing Frequency Daily Settlement Period of Subscription and Redemption Proceeds Within 4 Business Days from the relevant Dealing Day Investment Adviser Schroder Investment Management Limited Annual Accounting Date 28 February Half-Yearly Accounting Date 31 August Annual Income Allocation Date 30 April Interim Income Allocation Dates 31 July, 31 October, 31 January, Profile of a Typical Investor The Fund aims to provide capital growth and consistent levels of income over the medium term.
-It may be suitable for investors who are seeking the reasonable levels of income and some capital growth over the longer term from a diversified portfolio of investments.
+Dealing Frequency Daily Settlement Period of Subscription and Redemption Proceeds Within 4 Business Days from the relevant Dealing Day Investment Adviser Schroder &Co Limited Sub-Investment Adviser Schroder Investment Management Limited Annual Accounting Date 28 February Half-Yearly Accounting Date 31 August Annual Income Allocation Date 30 April Interim Income Allocation Dates 31 July, 31 October, 31 January, Profile of a Typical Investor The Fund aims to provide consistent levels of income and some capital growth over the medium-term to long-term from a diversified portfolio of investments.
 Investors should regard their investment as medium to long-term and should read the risk warnings set out in Appendix II and the Fund's Key Investor Information Document before investing.
-Benchmark The Fund's performance should be assessed against the capital growth target benchmark of the UK Consumer Price Index and the income target of 4% per year, and compared against the Investment Association Mixed Investment 20% to 60% Shares sector average return.
+Benchmark The Fund's performance should be assessed against the income target of 3-5% per year, and compared against the Investment Association Mixed Investment 20% to 60% Shares sector average return.
 Benchmark Selection The target benchmark has been selected because the target return of the Fund is to deliver or exceed the return of that benchmark as stated in the investment objective.
 The comparator benchmark has been selected because the Investment Manager and the Manager believe that this benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.
 Investment in collective investment schemes managed by the Manager The Fund may invest in the units and shares of funds managed by or operated by the Manager or an associate of the Manager.
-Where the Fund invests in funds managed by or operated by the Manager or an associate, the Annual Management Charge and Administration Charge (if any) paid by these funds to the Manager will be rebated to the Fund.
+Where the Fund invests in funds managed by or operated by the Manager or an associate, the Schroders Annual Charge and any other fees paid in respect of these funds to the Manager will be rebated to the Fund.
 Specific Fund Risk Factors These specific risk factors should be read in conjunction with the general risks of investment detailed in Appendix II.